miroculus/lambda-awsCostReporter/README.md

 `SLACK_URL`: This is the Slack URL that will be used to make the post to.
 Format  `https://hooks.slack.com/services/<hash>/<hash>/<hash>`

 `AWS_ACCOUNT_ID`: AWS account ID.
 This envar will be used to download the report file

+`SLACK_CHANNEL`: Target channel for the notification

+`COST_REPORTS_BUCKET`: The bucket in which the report will be placed by AWS